 The inner lower trigram Gen (keeping still, the mountain) looks like a door; line 1 stays outside it.
 To go outdoors signifies not isolating oneself but adjusting and acting in accordance with changes in the surroundings.
 It is in this respect that it follows line 2 along the timeline, i.e. takes an available opportunity for new growth with good results.

-Commentary on the image: The governmental post has changed; to comply with righteousness is auspicious.
-By going outdoors to associate (with others, i.e. to follow feminine line 2) there is merit obtainable; (then one) won’t lose (the opportunity).
+Commentary on the image: Governance has changed; to comply with righteousness is auspicious.
+By going outdoors to associate with others (i.e. to follow feminine line 2) there is merit obtainable; this is because it will not lose the opportunity.

 As line 2 is in correlation with line 5, it is auspicious for line 1 to follow it according to the norm of hexagram Sui.
 Line 1 acts righteously at its right position, thus it won't miss the opportunity to achieve merit when the right time comes.

 Enlightenment through nine one: to adjust at the right time and act according to the occasion.
 The environment or assignment has changed; following the change and persisting is auspicious.
 Governance (官) is a general term for ruling; it can be a leader or regulation, a principle or standpoint, etc. It is auspicious to be flexible, but what is righteous requires persistence.
 One should leave behind what one used to be (i.e. adjust at the right time and act in accordance with changes) and start a new life (by following the tendency and dealing with the new and potential); merit is thus achievable.
 The hexagram that appears when this line is activated changing to feminine is Cui (45), to gather together, where the feminine lines are designated to join those who call for a gathering.

 Text: 係小(small)子(offspring, child)，失(lose)丈(a unit of length equal 3 and 1/3 metres, used here to mean grown-up or strong)夫(man)。